dwaned/applitools-hackathon/README.md

 ```

 Then you need to set the property `IsRemoteInstance` to `true` either in the file `environment.properties`
  or within the command like execution using `-DIsRemoteInstance=true`.
 You can then use the same commands as the above.

+ ### Test Report

+ You can also view an Allure Report by running `mvn site` after a test run.